bennylp/saxpy-benchmark/results/README.md

 Submitted by Benny Prijono on 2017-11-21

-Same machine as Windows (dual-boot)
+Note: same machine as Windows below (dual-boot)

 ### Specs